bb-Ricardo/icinga-slack-bot/README.md

 * ```ss warn crit ntp``` will display all services which match "ntp" and are in state CRITICAL or WARNING
 * ```ss``` will display all services which currently have a problem

+* ```ack my-server ntp until tomorrow evening Wrong ntp config, will be updated tomorrow``` will acknowledge a problematic service ntp on my-server until 6pm the following day

 ***Important:***
 * The [detailed](#all-problematic-services) view will only be used if there are **1 to 4** status results